Activities

 Now you’ve got an overview of the resources available to you, we’ll now look at the 6 top activities you can start using today to build your language ability.

 There is no “correct” way to learn; I am trying to cover as many different preferences and goals as possible, but I can’t encompass everybody or cover every useful exercise.
 If something I recommend here doesn’t feel right, or you feel like your circumstances merit doing something more or less than the percentage ranges I give, go with your gut.
-If you need more guidance beyond these activities, skip to the Method chapter for more info.
+If you need more guidance beyond these activities, skip to the Building Your Own Method chapter for more info.

 A reminder: we are trying to build our vocabulary, grammar, and the four skills.
 There’s overlap with each activity, meaning you can swap out or drop them.
 For each activity I will highlight what we are trying to do, so if you decide to mix it up you will know what you need to compensate for.